Jyotie/ecomdocs/source/widgets.rst

 What are Widgets
 ~~~~~~~~~~~~~~~~~~
-The quickest and easiest way to address the most pressing concern (providing your customers with seamless checkout processes) is through the use of e-commerce widgets. you will have to do a widget activation and pick the widgets based on priority, you will find the section under the column eComtics- widgets
+The quickest and easiest way to address providing your customers with seamless checkout processes is through the use of e-commerce widgets.
+You will have to activate the widgets and pick them based on priority.
+You will find them under the section under the column eComtics- widgets

     .. image:: images/Widgets.png
         :alt: Calculating depth